Necropolis/fs-dataman/README.md

 Unlink the two (and only two) IDs from the given file from the current user.
 The two object IDs will no longer be the user's parents.
 (Yes, disown them!)

+## Show Person

+    fs-dataman show-person me

+Just dumps the formatted JSON to the standard output of what a person read on the given record ID looks like.
+You can use me or self as a shortcut for your current user's record ID.

+## Show Relationships

+    fs-dataman show-relationships MMMM-MMM parent

+Show all parent relationships for the given record ID, including all assertions.
+You can also use `child` and `spouse` to see all of those folks, too!

 # I'm interested, how do I set it up?

 I've actually made a little Rakefile to get you going.
-Assuming you have Xcode 4.2 or better and Ruby with the `rake` gem installed, just fire up `Terminal.app` and the following shall get you started:
+Assuming you have Xcode 4.2 or better and Ruby with the `bundler` gem installed, just fire up `Terminal.app` and the following shall get you started:

     # I would suggest you cd into a nice directory here
     git clone git@github.com:NSError/fs-dataman.git
     cd fs-dataman
+    bundle install
     rake setup
     rake build
     rake install
     # if you hate this and want to obliterate all two files it installed:
     # rake uninstall

-If you don't have the necessary gems, then here's how:

-    # using RVM - you know who you are!
-    gem install bundler
-    bundle install
+If you aren't using it already, I *highly* recommend [RVM](http://beginrescueend.com/), which makes you a total Ruby rockstar without much effort at all.

+To see actually up-to-date information about `fs-dataman`, there's also a manpage:

+    man fs-dataman # available after install

+You can also look at a fancy formatted HTML page at `gh-pages/index.html`.
+This is the same page that would be pushed up to `http://nserror.me/fs-dataman`.

-    # not using RVM
+# Licensing
-    sudo gem install rake ronn

-And then the first code sample should work for you.
-If you, for some reason, are incapable of running Rake, then read the freaking Rakefile and run the commands by hand.
-(It's not hard).
+Free, totally free.
+See `LICENSE.md` for the real legal-text, but the important part is that you are totally free to use and modify `fs-dataman` as much as you want with absolutely no requirements.